stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2021-09-18-embodiment-for-nerds/index.md

 But… my body felt as if it were something external.
 I felt like a ghost controlling a machine.
 My body was a prison, a life sentence of being bound to physical matter; an external shell containing me, rather than a part of me — as a driver perceives their car.

-Earlier during my best days, I felt as a _“spirit hovering over the waters”_ from Genesis, pure thought and will.
+Earlier during my best days, I felt like a _“spirit hovering over the waters”_ from Genesis, pure thought and will.
 On gloomier days I felt like a lich — an undead sorcerer, who choose endless loneliness to pursue knowledge and power.
 Both of these were highly intellectual, and ghastly disembodied.

 ![Taken on a Californian desert — credits go to Marta Cz-C, a single exposure.](./01.jpg)

 Now it is very much different.
 I didn’t need to give up anything from my cerebral site to connect with my body.
-Quite opposite — this connection allows experiencing the world more as if I gained new senses.
+Quite opposite — this connection allows to experience the world more as if I gained new senses.
 Here’s what my process was (**My story**), with a few general pieces (**Lessons and takeaways**).

 ### My story